Police: 68-Year-Old Woman Sucker Punched Outside Her Own Home

-NEW YORK (CBSNewYork) – A 68-year-old woman was sucker punched outside her home earlier this month in Harlem.
+The victim is 68.
+She was holding a cane and just fell over.

-Police say the unprovoked attack happened around 5 a.m. on Saturday, Oct.
-12.

-The victim can be seen on video standing outside her building at 137th Street and Adam Clayton Boulevard.
-A man walks up and clocks her in the left side of the head.
+The attack happened around 5 a.m. on Saturday, Oct.
+12 on 137th Street and Adam Clayton Boulevard.

-The woman drops her cane and collapses.
-She was taken to the hospital with pain and cuts to her ear.

 “That’s crazy because I come home all times of the night, coming home from work, around this time of morning,” Melody Jones, who lives nearby, told CBS2.
 “That’s crazy, never heard of it.”